pwnageByButchy/pwnageByButchy.github.io/_posts/2020-05-16-pi-zero-security-feed.md

 ![Raspberry Pi Zero captured on VLC](/assets/images/vlcOpenNetworkStream.PNG "Raspberry Pi Zero captured on VLC")<br /><br />

 ![Openning a Network Stream on VLC](/assets/images/vlcRunningStream.PNG "Openning a Network Stream on VLC")<br /><br />
-I created a script to run this command on boot or the Pi Zero so that as soon as the Pi Zero boots it is streaming video over RTSP.
+I created a script to run this command on boot so that as soon as the Pi Zero boots it starts streaming video over RTSP.

 #### Setting Up the Ubuntu VM ####
 Next step was to setup the Ubuntu VM to record the stream.
 For phase 1 it is recording hourly increments in phase 2 I will add motion detection so it will only record when it detects motion.
 I used the latest version of Ubuntu, nothing special but again I updated the OS with `sudo apt update && sudo apt upgrade`.
 The installed ffmpeg for the recording `sudo apt install ffmpeg vlc` also VLC to ensure the VM was seeing the feed but it is not a required component.